 Christine Sénac is an Associate Professor at the Institut de Recherche en Informatique de Toulouse (IRIT).
 Her research focuses on audio and audio/video content analysis and structuring.

 This column describes the release of the Toulouse Campus Surveillance Dataset (ToCaDa).
 It consists of 25 synchronized videos (with audio) of two scenes recorded from different viewpoints of the campus.
 An extensive manual annotation comprises all moving objects and their corresponding bounding boxes, as well as audio events.
 The annotation was performed in order to i) enhance audiovisual objects that can be visible, audible or both, according to each recording location, and ii) uniquely identify all objects in each of the two scenes.
 All videos have been «anonymized».
+The dataset is available for download here.

 The increasing number of recording devices, such as smartphones, has led to an exponential production of audiovisual documents.
 These documents may correspond to the same scene, for instance an outdoor event filmed from different points of view.
 Such multi-view scenes contain a lot of information and provide new opportunities for answering high-level automatic queries.